-- (a) Upon written request an employee shall be entitled to parental leave of up to thirty-seven (37) consecutive weeks without pay (or thirty-five (35)) consecutive weeks in the case of a birth mother who takes maternity leave.
-The leave period may be extended by an additional five (5) weeks in accordance with 51 (2) of the Employment Standards Act. - (b) Where both parents are employees of the Employer, the employees shall determine the apportionment of the total parental leave between them (or thirty-seven (37) consecutive weeks in the case of a birth mother who takes maternity leave under Article 32.01).
-In such case the Employer shall be advised of the arrangements at least four (4) weeks prior to the commencement of the leave. - (c) Such written request pursuant to 32.02 (a) above must be made at least four (4) weeks prior to the proposed leave commencement date. - (d) Leave taken under this clause shall commence:

-In the case of a mother, immediately following the conclusion of leave taken pursuant to Article 32.02 or following the adoption;

-In the case of the other parent, following the adoption or the birth of the child and conclude within the fifty-two (52) week period after the birth date or adoption of the child.
+- (a) Upon written request an employee shall be entitled to parental leave of up to thirty-seven (37) consecutive weeks without pay (or) thirty-five (35) consecutive weeks in the case of birth mother who takes maternity leave.
+The leave period may be extended by an additional five (5) weeks. - (b) Where both parents are employees of the Employer, the employees shall determine the apportionment of the total parental leave between them (or thirty-seven (37) consecutive weeks in the case of birth mother who takes maternity leave under).
+In such case the Employer shall be advised of the arrangements at least four (4) weeks prior to the commencement of the leave. - (c) Such written request pursuant to (1) above must be made at least four (4) weeks prior to the proposed leave commencement date. - (d) Leave taken under this clause shall commence: - (1) in the case of a mother, immediately following the conclusion of leave taken pursuant to Article 32.01 or following the adoption; - (2) in the case of the other parent, following the adoption or the birth of the child and conclude within the fifty-two (52) week period after the birth date or adoption of the child.
 The "other parent" is defined as the father of the child and/or spouse of the mother, including common-law spouse as defined by Article 3.
 Such leave request must be supported by appropriate documentation.